dasarpai/old.dasarpai.github.io/_dsblog/2024-10-03-Machine-Learning-Key-Concepts.md

 # Machine Learning Key Concepts
+In this article Essential Machine Learning Techniques/Concepts are Explained, some of them are are Cross-Validation, Hyperparameter Optimization, Machine learning types and much More.

 ## Is this article for me?
 If you are looking for the answer to any of the following questions, then the answer is 'Yes.'